Getting Access to LUMI¶

-LUMI is one of the larger EuroHPC supercomputers.
-EuroHPC currently funds supercomputers in three different classes:
+EuroHPC currently funds supercomputers in four different classes:

-3. A decision has already been taken on two exascale supercomputers: Jupiter (in Germany) and Jules Verne (consortium name) (in France).
+A decision has already been taken on two exascale supercomputers: Jupiter (in Germany) and Alice Recoque, hosted by the Jules Verne consortium (in France).
+Jupiter is currently being built.

 LUMI is hosted in Finland but operated by a consortium of 11 countries, with Belgium being the third largest contributor to LUMI and the second largest in the consortium of countries.
 The Belgian contribution is brought together by 4 entities:

-2. The SPW Économie, Empoli, Recherche from Wallonia also invested 5M EURO in the project.
+- The SPW Économie, Emploi, Recherche from Wallonia also invested 5M EURO in the project.

-3. The Depertment of Economy, Science and Innovation (EWI) of the Flemish government invested 3.5M EURO in the project.
+- The Department of Economy, Science and Innovation (EWI) of the Flemish government invested 3.5M EURO in the project.

 The resources of LUMI are allocated proportional to the investments.
 As a result EuroHPC can allocate half of the resources.
 The Belgian share is approximately 7.4%.